Branch: Air Force

 Share your military spouse story:

 My military story begins in 2013, when I met my now husband while he was stationed at Ramstein Air Base, Germany.
 As a German national, leaving my family, friends and career, that I had worked so hard for, at the age of 35 was both terrifying and exhilarating.
 Diving head first into this new adventure opened new opportunities to grow personally and professionally.
 As a Key Spouse, I engaged with base and community helping networks, sparking my passion for spouse resilience.
 Military spouses lean on each other during important life events and difficult times.
 These experiences led to my decision in becoming a Resilience Trainer.
 I teach coping skills to help overcome and grow through daily stresses.
 Phrases like "You signed up for this" or "You knew what you were getting into" are simply not true.
 Military life is an adventure for sure.
 You have to adapt to it and find out what works for you and your family.
 To do so, is a process.
 Military spouses are strong, independent individuals who know that community can be a lifesaver and give you a feeling of belonging.
 My family is the key to my resilience.
-Paul and I have two wonderful children, Emma (5) and Bobby (2).
+Paul and I have two wonderful children, Emma (6) and Bobby (4).
 Their resilience is incredible.
 It motivates me to preserve through frequent change and inspires me to continually seek new experiences.
 We are currently stationed back at Ramstein AB, Germany.
 I am working part time for the Federal Employment Services as a Team Leader and enjoy volunteering and working on new projects to serve and support our military and local community.
 I am enrolled at American Public University and working on my lifelong goal of finally earning a degree in psychology.

 Share an example of your leadership experience within the military community: